Cardwatch/.github/README.md

 - **Secure Transactions**: Utilizing the latest security protocols to ensure safe and secure transactions.
 - **Customizable Privilege Management**: Flexible options for user roles and permissions tailored to your specific requirements.
 - **Real-Time Notifications**: Stay updated with order statuses, promotional offers, and alerts through integrated notifications.

-## Getting Started

-To get started with Cardwatch, visit our [Getting Started Guide](https://cardwatchpos.com/getting-started) for detailed instructions and support.

-## Contributing to Cardwatch

-We welcome contributions from the community!
-Whether it's a bug report, a feature request, or an improvement suggestion, your input is valuable to us.
-To contribute, please:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Community Guidelines